fieldtrip/website/workshop/cuttingeeg2021.md

 _We will keep this page up to date and post new information here when available._

-## Introduction
+## Introduction and preparatory remarks

-In this hands-on session we will go over preprocessing and time-frequency analysis, and specifically look at how your selection of data segments, filtering and handling of artifacts can be optimized to get the best time-frequency estimates of the EEG and MEG activity.
-If time allows, we will also look at how non-parametric cluster-based statistics can be used to test for differences between conditions.
+In this hands-on session we will go over preprocessing and time-frequency analysis, and specifically look at how your selection of data segments, rereferencing, filtering and handling of artifacts can be optimized to get the best time-frequency estimates of the EEG and MEG activity.
+If you are entirely new to time-frequency analysis in general, we recommend you to watch one of our [youtube lectures]<https://youtu.be/dHTuzMsjVJA> in advance.

 ## The data used in this tutorial

 To be decided, the data will be shared on <https://zenodo.org/communities/cuttingeeg>.

-## Getting started with the hands-on sessions
+## Getting started with the hands-on session

 To ensure that everything runs smoothly, please download and unzip a recent version of FieldTrip from <https://github.com/fieldtrip/fieldtrip/releases>.
 We made some last minute changes for a smooth user experience so you should pick a copy that is as young as (or younger than) 20210924.
 To get going, you need to start MATLAB.
 Then, you need to issue the following commands: